mediasanctuary/air-justice-lab/AJL2025/carsen-c/user-guides/AQICalcGuide.md

 ## Understanding the data pulled

+This user guide assumes you have downloaded data from PurpleAir.
+Much of learning how to use AQI Calc.R involves practicing with it.
+So, if you haven't done so, please follow [PurpleAirGuide.md](https://github.com/mediasanctuary/air-justice-lab/blob/AJL-Spring-2025/AJL2025/carsen-c/user-guides/PurpleAirGuide.md) and download some data to practice with.

 **DON’T TOUCH THE .CSV**

 Downloading the data directly from PurpleAir records each measurement as a specific type of object.
 My code relies on preserving these object types.